PanGalacticTech/ISOpower/Documentation/[1]requirements_capture.md

 > 5. Circuit should be fuse protected <br>
 > 6. 5v bus should be protected from over voltage conditions.

+#### Optional Features
+_Any features or functions that are optional should be stated here_  <br>
+>  1. Report Status & current usage for sustainabilty and maintainance purposes.
+>  2. Individual remote control of channel power.
+>  3. Use only connection types that can be operated with one hand. i.e. avoid screw terminals.

 #### Design Optimisation
 _What parameters of the design should be minimised/maximised?_

 #### Design Tradeoffs
 _Space for discussion and weighing up of features that may or may not be required_ <br>

+> If method is implemented to turn off power in the case of fault condition, provide some way of bypassing this feature
+> to assist in debugging.

 #### Quality Assurance
 _What quality assurances or requirements, if any, need to be established?_